Featured Author with these

 In any kind of emergency, a simple battery-powered AM/FM weather radio could make all the difference.
 Make sure you have one.
 Walmart has a good selection.
 At some point, we are probably going to need some portable solar panels for charging many of our communication devices.

 Most folks already know that the mainstream media have almost entirely abandoned reporting factual news.
 Remember that most of what you see and hear is propaganda.
 Many of the local outlets used to be dependable sources of information.
 I am sad to report that most of them now seem to be heavily influenced by Cultural Marxism.
-Here are three outlets that can be trusted: Independent Sentinel, Published Reporter, and Kraken-Wood.
+Here are two outlets that can be trusted: Published Reporter, Independent Sentinel.

 Several big tech platforms have revealed their true totalitarian colors.
 Their cancelations, blocks, and shadow bans shout out who they are and what they stand for, and the stink ascends to high heaven.
-Consider migrating to Gab, Parler, Connectzine, Minds, MeWe Clouthub, Heros, Caucus Room, or USA.life.
-I'm on all of these (and more) and can click through the highlights in a few minutes.
+Consider migrating to Gab, MeWe, Clouthub, or USA.life.
+It only takes a few minutes to click through the highlights on several sites.
 For messaging, consider Telegram and Signal.

 Computers and Cell Phones